blockout22/VisualScripting/README.md

 # VisualScripting
 Make code using nodes

-This program does the heavy lifting of making nodes work, to make use of this program plugins are required, plugins can be made by deveopers and could make for example:- they could make a plugin to translate the nodes to c++ c# or java or they could even make a plugin to make Overwatch workshop gamemades these features are only limited to the plugin the developers
+This program does the heavy lifting of making nodes work, to make use of this program plugins are required, plugins can be made by deveopers and could make for example:- they could make a plugin to translate the nodes to c++ c# or java or they could even make a plugin to make Overwatch workshop gamemades these features are only limited to the plugins that are made from developers

 ## Plugins
 Submit a pull request if you have a plugin to add to this list